Tinder Super Like – AKA that little blue star – lets your potential matches know you’re *really* into them.

 Now, when I swipe, that blue bar and star on a profile elicits a silent “eww” as I swipe hard left on the guy.
 Sorry, but that Super Like just killed any chance of us ever being together.

 The experts over at PhotoFeeler are perched on the fence, but leaning toward anti-Super Like.
-The rationale being it may work in your favor if you tend to turn heads in the street, but will end up making you look desperate if you’re not going to grace a magazine cover anytime soon:
+The rationale being it may work in your favor if you tend to turn heads in the street.
+But it will end up making you look desperate if you’re not going to grace a magazine cover anytime soon:

 If you seem attractive, the Super Like is nice.
 If you do not seem attractive, the Super Like comes across a bit desperate.
 In other words, if she wasn’t going to swipe right before, she probably won’t do it just because of a Super Like.

-But for those that aren’t a fan, Tinder’s Super Likeable feature may lessen the perceived desperation of sending one.
+But for those that aren’t a fan, the Super Likeable game may lessen the perceived desperation of sending one.

 Users are periodically presented with a card of four profiles, curated courtesy of Tinder’s own AI-assisted algorithm.
 Super Liking them is the only option (unless you decide to skip them all entirely), so they’ll likely become a lot more commonplace.

-When you tap that blue star on someone’s profile, your profile is moved to the front of that user’s photo stack – meaning they’re guaranteed to at least see your profile.
+When you tap that blue star on someone’s profile, your profile is moved to the front of that user’s photo stack.
+They’re guaranteed to at least see your profile.
 That may not happen if you merely right swipe them.